The Honest CAC Math for an Indie Outdoor App at $34.99 a Year

 Quick answer

 Most indie founder posts about CAC are either bragging or grieving.
 This one is neither.
-It’s the actual math behind a $34.99-per-year outdoor app, what each acquisition channel really costs, and the unit economics that ended up dictating our strategy more than any framework or playbook did.
-If you’re building something in the same shape — a small subscription product in a niche category — the numbers below should save you a quarter of guesswork.
+It’s the actual shape of the math behind a $34.99-per-year outdoor app, why each acquisition channel behaves the way it does, and the unit economics that ended up dictating our strategy more than any framework or playbook did.
+If you’re building something in the same shape — a small subscription product in a niche category — the logic below should save you a quarter of guesswork.

 The starting math: $34.99/year, what’s your CAC budget?

-At $34.99 a year with a 30-day free trial, gross revenue per paying subscriber lands around $24 to $26 after platform fees.
-That’s your ceiling for sustainable year-one CAC if you want the unit to pay back inside twelve months.
-Any CAC above $25 is borrowing against retention you haven’t earned yet.
-We picked $25 as the hard line and refused to cross it.
-Some weeks that line felt arbitrary; most weeks it felt like the only honest number in the spreadsheet.
+Baseline Maps is $34.99 a year (or $7.99 a month) with a fully unlocked 14-day free trial.
+At the annual price, gross revenue per paying subscriber lands well below the sticker price after platform fees take their cut.
+That net is your realistic ceiling for sustainable year-one CAC if you want each subscriber to pay back inside twelve months.
+Spend more than you net and you’re borrowing against retention you haven’t earned yet.
+We treat year-one net revenue as the hard line and refuse to cross it.
+Some weeks that line feels arbitrary; most weeks it feels like the only honest number in the spreadsheet.

 Why year-one LTV is the only number to trust

-Three-year LTV models are seductive because they make any CAC look reasonable.
+Three-year LTV models are seductive because they make almost any CAC look reasonable.
 They are also fiction for a year-one indie app in a seasonal category.
-Outdoor users churn around fishing season, hunting season, weather.
-Until we have two full annual cycles of cohort data, we treat LTV as one year of revenue, period.
+Outdoor users ebb and flow around fishing season, hunting season, and weather.
+Until we have multiple full annual cycles of cohort data, we treat LTV as roughly one year of revenue, period.
 If the math doesn’t work on year one, it doesn’t work.
-The day we let ourselves write “1.8x retention multiplier” into a CAC budget is the day we start losing money slowly.
+The day we let ourselves write an optimistic retention multiplier into a CAC budget is the day we start losing money slowly.

 Why paid CAC runs high in outdoor apps

-Outdoor apps share auction space with onX, Gaia, fishing forecasters, and weather apps with deep pockets.
+Outdoor apps share auction space with much larger players — onX, Gaia, fishing forecasters, and weather apps with deep pockets.
 The CPM is set by competitors who have venture funding or a decade of retention data behind their bids.
-We were paying tourist prices in a market priced for locals.
-Install-to-trial dropoff was brutal: paid users installed, never opened the app, and the spend evaporated.
-Targeting got us closer but never close enough to bend the math past breakeven.
+As a small indie product, you’re paying tourist prices in a market priced for locals.
+Install-to-trial dropoff made it worse: a meaningful share of paid users installed, never opened the app, and the spend evaporated.
+Better targeting got us closer, but never close enough to bend the math past breakeven for a $35/year product.

 Why organic CAC runs low (and what ‘organic’ actually means)

 Organic isn’t free — it’s deferred cost.
-A comparison post that pulls in subscribers at $8 CAC took thirty hours to write and three months to rank.
-A forum thread answer that converts ten users took an evening.
+A comparison post that pulls in subscribers cheaply still took real hours to write and weeks to rank.
+A good forum answer that converts a handful of users took an evening.
 The actual cost is founder time, which is real, but it compounds.
 Paid spend evaporates the moment you stop.
-Organic content keeps converting eighteen months after publish at zero marginal cost, and the conversion rate on intent-driven traffic stays higher than any paid channel we tested.
+Organic content keeps converting long after publish at roughly zero marginal cost, and the conversion rate on intent-driven traffic stays meaningfully higher than any paid channel we tried.
+Someone reading a careful comparison of mapping apps already has the problem you solve; someone scrolling past an ad mostly does not.

 Trial-to-paid conversion: the lever that hides under everything